iframe-resizer/docs/src/content/docs/troubleshooting.md

 ### ParentIframe not found errors

-The `parentIframe` object is created once the iFrame has been initially resized.
-If you wish to use it during page load you will need call it from the onReady.
+The `parentIframe` object is created once the iframe has been initially resized.
+If you wish to use it during page load you will need call it from the [onReady()](../api/child#onready) startup event handler.

 ```html
 <script>